Skip to Content

 • Prenuptial Agreement Language Controls: Remember that the specific terms of the prenuptial agreement control; general rules, informational blogs and artificial intelligence summaries are only relevant in the context of what the prenuptial agreement actually says.

-Key Case Law: Lessons from the Courts
+Key Case Law: Lessons from Massachusetts Appellate Courts

 Matter of Estate of Stacy (2019): The Power of Characterization